firatgoktepe/ERP-Project/README.md

 ## Description

-This is an example of ERP (Enterprise Resource Planning) software for use of general purpose.
+This is a mid/large scale example project of an ERP (Enterprise Resource Planning) software for use of general purpose.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).